MesfinTG/Getting-and-Cleaning-Data-Course-Project/Run_Analysis_R_Code/README.md

 Getting and Cleaning Data Course Project

 This rep represents my effort regarding getting and cleaning data course project offered online by Coursera.
-The sumbssion contains contains three files codebook.md, run_anlaysis.R and readme.md.
-Also included in this repo is a tidy dataset called accelerometer_data.csv.
+The sumbssion contains three files called codebook.md, run_anlaysis.R, and readme.md.
+Also included in this repo is a tidy dataset called tidy_data.txt.

-The codebook.md file describes: the variables contained in the dataset, the data manipulation steps and methods employed in creading the tidy dataset.
+The codebook.md file describes: the variables contained in the dataset,the data manipulation steps and methods employed in creading the tidy dataset.

 The run_analysis.R contains the R script I wrote to perform the following tasks.
 1) loads the orignalal data sets into the R console